Moses209/MNT-Customer-Churn-Project-1/README.md

 Seaborn

-Key Features
+#Key Features
 Data Cleaning: Handling of null values, inconsistent formatting, and irrelevant columns.
-Feature Engineering: Creation of clean and consistent columns such as Federal Capital Territory to Abuja (FCT) and merging of another column from another dataset.
+Feature Task: Creation of clean and consistent columns such as Federal Capital Territory to Abuja (FCT) and merging of another column from another dataset.
 Exploratory Data Analysis (EDA): Visualizations highlighting patterns in average customer satisfaction rate, average shorter tenure and average data usage.

-Insights:
-Customers with lower satisfaction rates
-Shorter tenures
+#Insights:
-Lower data usage are more likely to churn from MTN Nigeria.
+Customers with lower satisfaction rates are more likely to churn Shorter tenures customer are more likely to churn Lower data usage are more likely to churn from MTN Nigeria.